t-walker-wei/matereal/napkit/trunk/README.txt

 Please read LICENSE.txt for the detail.
 You can get the source code by visiting its official site.

-This toolkit works well with "matereal" and its video capturing package (jp.digitalmuseum.capture).
+This toolkit works well with "Phybots" and its video capturing package (jp.digitalmuseum.capture).
-Please see http://mr.digitalmuseum.jp/ for details.
+Please see http://phybots.com/ for details.

 NyARToolkit is developed by R.Iizuka.
 It is a Java implementation of ARToolKit, which was originally